tardate/LittleArduinoProjects/Girabot/README.md

-The most significant being that I'm basing the design on an [Arduino Nano](http://arduino.cc/en/Main/arduinoBoardNano) microcontroller instead of an MSP430, mainly because I had one on hand, but also because it offers a relatively small form factor without compormising processing and I/O capabilities.
+The most significant being that I'm basing the design on an [Arduino Nano](http://arduino.cc/en/Main/arduinoBoardNano) microcontroller instead of an MSP430, mainly because I had one on hand, but also because it offers a relatively small form factor without compromising processing and I/O capabilities.

 I'm also varying components and some details of the design in smaller ways.
 The following sections describe how Girabot is designed to meet the primary criteria.